scale-it/algo-builder/docs/guide/execute-transaction.md

 # Execute Transaction

-`executeTransaction` function can be used to perform many transactions.
-It supports every transaction which is possible in algorand network.
+`executeTransaction` is a high level function which can be used to perform transactions on Algorand Network.
+It supports every transaction (atomic or single) which is possible in network.
 Ex: Deploy ASA/SSC, Opt-In, Transfers, Delete, Destroy etc. `executeTransaction` takes `ExecParams` or `ExecParams[]` as parameter.
 If you pass an array of `ExecParams`, it will be considered as `atomic transaction`.
 In below sections we will demonstrate how to pass these parameters.